IrisApo13/AI-investment-strategies/README.md

+# This is AI

+These are some experiments with AI generated code.

 # AI Investment Strategy Backtesting System

 An intelligent backtesting system that uses OpenAI's GPT-4 to generate, test, and iteratively improve investment strategies based on technical analysis.